ben-laird/typelaunch/typelaunch.md

 - Markdownlint does not use `package.json`, though making a config file isn't really necessary for this project.
 - I've worked on projects where the root directory is a mess of config files with no way to hide them because they all had to be at the root.
 Therefore, I've tried to hide as much of the config in [`package.json`](package.json) as I can.
 Most of these config keys can be moved to their own files if necessary by making a `<package>rc.*` file at the root.
 Read the package's documentation before doing so to see if it is possible, but if so, feel free to.
 - In the same spirit, the [license](.github/LICENSE) and [code of conduct](.github/CODE_OF_CONDUCT.md) are in the `.github` folder, but can be moved to the project root.
+- Part of the reason I made this template is to have full control over what tools I used and how I used them.
+I brought this design philosophy to TypeLaunch as much as I could; if a package is getting in your way, you just need to remove any mentions of it in `.husky` hooks or `package.json` scripts and then run `npm uninstall <package>`.
+It's that simple.
+- TypeLaunch is also dependency-free for a reason: the thing shouldn't get in the way of what your application needs and should only help you if you develop it.
+Usage of TypeLaunch not contributing to build sizes is also a nice plus.

 ## Commands